onap/doc/docs/guides/onap-user/design/resource-onboarding/index.rst

 #.
 Complete all fields.
 #.
 Click *Create*.
 #.
-In the Overview Dialog.
+After creation of the VLM, you should be presented with the “Overview” tab of the VLM.

    |image13|